How to Rebrand (or Change Domain Name) in WordPress

 Create a new virtual host or server block

-After registering your new domain name, you’ll need to set up a place on your web server for it, which is called a virtual host for Apache or a server block for Nginx.
+After getting your new domain name, you need to set up a special space on your web server for it.
+This is called a virtual host if you’re using Apache, or a server block if you’re using Nginx.
+Guides can help you create one if you haven’t done this before.

 I use Nginx here.
 My new server block looks similar to the one below. websitesforstudents.com will be redirected to the new domain geekrewind.com: